 - Real Estate

->

-> We look forward to helping your create your legacy!
-For more information on how these gifts might work for you, please call Rebecca Anderson, Director of Development or email: email@example.com
+We look forward to helping your create your legacy!
+For more information on how these gifts might work for you, please call Rebecca Anderson, Executive Director or email: email@example.com

->

-> Ganna Walska Lotusland 695 Ashley Road
+Ganna Walska Lotusland 695 Ashley Road

 Our legal name for your estate plans is: Ganna Walska Lotusland